LurkingGamer365/stock-ml-predictor/README.md

 Understand the workflow of a quantitative trading pipeline.
 Experiment with different ML models for classification and regression.
 Explore backtesting and key metrics like Sharpe ratio and drawdown.
+Use all of those to create my own models and expieriment with neural networks.

 Features
 Data Handling: Download historical stock data using Yahoo Finance API or load from local CSV files.